morristech/effective-bash/README.md

 ![Remote Machine](https://github.com/borisf/remote-terminal/blob/master/img/header.png)

 As customer facing engineers, many times we find ourselves working on various remote machines (without the usual GUIs) to troubleshoot client issues, setup and demo our products and manage dedicated servers such as continuous integration and production access.
-The following list is makes me feel at home on any remote machine.
+The following list is makes me feel at home with every remote machine.
 My usual set is a Mac laptop connected to a remote Linux machine.
 Once I started working and crystallizing thoughts for this guide, I became more effective with terminal on my own local machine :).
 In general I try to work and test locally as much as possible.

 ## login and terminal - ssh